 Women in India and around the world are increasingly attaining higher education, mastering key skills valued in the job market and aiming for thriving careers.
 Women now constitute more then 50% of University students in US, UK and most parts of the developed world.
 India is catching up fast to this global trend as well.
 Women also on an average, outperform men in academic performances and educational achievements, right from the kindergarten to the university, worldwide.
 Yet, unfortunately despite these gains, when it comes to workforce participation, career advancement and especially representation in top leadership positions, women still lag behind.
 That is, for a majority of women around the world, the glass ceiling is still a reality.
 And this needs to be fixed, in order to build a truly fair, meritocratic and egalitarian society.

-A look at the various statistics related to the issue, will tell you that most women do join the workforce in good numbers, but drop out around their late twenties and early thirties.
-This is also the time when most women start a family.
+A look at the various facts and figures related to the issue, will tell you that most women do join the workforce in good numbers, but drop out around their late twenties and early thirties, when they start a family.
 And, I am not surprised.
 Women are still unfairly expected to do the bulk of the housework alone, even when they are working, but not men.
 At most, men are just asked to ‘help out a little at times’, but still not openly expected to do his fair share of housework.
 And this isn’t fair, and is a problem.
 Sadly, even the most ‘progressive’ seeming media outlets tend to buy into this stereotype.
 For instance, how many times have you heard successful ‘career men’ being asked about “how they ‘juggle’ the pressures of having a career with the demands of having a family ?”, But, ‘career women’ still gets asked these questions.
 This might seem harmless at first, but actually it isn’t.
 It actually reflects our unfair expectations from a woman, that we hold as a society.
-The ‘second shift’ is still a reality for many women around the world.
+The ‘second shift’ is sadly, still a reality for many women around the world.
 Many women, after they start a family, find themselves in this trap of having to do almost all of the household chores alone, along with demands of maintaining a career, while her man seems to be reluctant to do his fair share.
 Unable to deal with the terrible and unfair pressures of “balancing a Career and a Family” all alone, and trying to “have it all”, (something which is still not equally expected of men), many women finally drop out of the work force, before they even get to reach anywhere near the top, despite all her hard earned degrees, talents and merit.
 And this isn’t fair at all, nor is economically sound for the nation at large.
 It’s actually, also a waste of precious human resource.

 Gender equality is not just about equality in the workforce, but is also about equality at home.
 And we can’t dismantle the patriarchy at the boardroom or the parliament, without dismantling the patriarchy at the family level.
 It’s time, we start asking career men as well, on how they balance career and family, and start expecting from them, the same.
 Its time men seriously pitch in and do their fair share of chores at home, as women make their headways into the workplace.
 It’s time we teach our sons some cooking and cleaning, just as we encourage our daughters to aspire for thriving careers.
 Because, gender equality starts at home.
 So, let’s start it from there itself…